palewire/first-web-scraper/docs/index.rst

 Print the current directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your terminal window is open, before we start moving around the first thing we want to do if find out where you are.
+Once your terminal window is open the first thing we want to do if find out where you are.
 If you're using OSX or Linux, type this:

 .. code:: bash